Reviewing MidWestOne Financial Group Inc. (MOFG)'s and ACNB Corporation (NASDAQ:ACNB)'s results | New Business Observer

 |-4.97%

-For the past year MidWestOne Financial Group Inc. has 25.13% stronger performance while ACNB Corporation has -4.97% weaker performance.
+For the past year MidWestOne Financial Group Inc. had bullish trend while ACNB Corporation had bearish trend.

 Summary

-ACNB Corporation beats on 6 of the 9 factors MidWestOne Financial Group Inc.
+ACNB Corporation beats MidWestOne Financial Group Inc. on 6 of the 9 factors.

 MidWestOne Financial Group, Inc. operates as the bank holding company for MidWestOne Bank that provides commercial and retail banking products and services to individuals, businesses, institutional customers, and government agencies in Iowa, Minnesota, Wisconsin, and Florida.
 It offers deposit products, such as checking and other demand deposit accounts, NOW accounts, savings accounts, money market accounts, certificates of deposit, individual retirement accounts, and other time deposits.
 The company also provides commercial and industrial loans, agricultural loans, commercial and residential real estate loans, and consumer loans.
 In addition, it offers other products and services comprising debit cards, automated teller machines, online banking, mobile banking, and safe deposit boxes.
 Further, the company provides various trust and investment services, including administering estates, personal trusts, and conservatorships, as well as property management, farm management, custodial, financial planning, investment management, and retail brokerage services.
 Additionally, it offers property and casualty insurance products to individuals and small businesses.
 The company operates a total of 43 banking offices.
 MidWestOne Financial Group, Inc. was incorporated in 1983 and is headquartered in Iowa City, Iowa.